mackycastillo/Milestone-Project-1/README.md

  Objectives:
   1. Let more people know about their business.
   2. Introduce not only they sell drinks but also snacks.
   3. Gain an upper rank in search engines.
+  4. To have more sales.